bwindsor/fat-lama-coding-challenge/README2.md

 I'm also going to combine the geographical location into the embedding as two extra dimensions (lat and lon), but scaled by some amount determined by how much weighting I want to give to geographic location.

 I'll then store these vectors in an efficient multidimensional spacial index call [Annoy](https://github.com/spotify/annoy), open-sourced by Spotify.
 This allows very efficient approximate nearest neighbours queries even for large numbers of points.
+Unfortunately every time a point is added to the index, the index needs rebuilding.
+It should be possible to modify the source code (or write my own equivalent using a KD-tree) which allows incremental updates without rebuilding.
+Within the time constrains of this example project I have left it as it is though.

 When the user enters a query I will calculate the embedding vector for each word in their query (ignoring anything not in the GoogleNews embeddings dataset - this means numbers, some abbreviations, and stop words will be ignored).